daveyarwood/djy/README.md

 library functions, as well as some new utility functions to facilitate working with characters.

-Many of these functions are polymorphic in nature, by way of a single multimethod, `code-point-of`, which can take as an argument a character, an integer representing a Unicode code point, or a string beginning with a supplementary character (i.e. two 16-bit Java characters).
-The focus in doing this is ease of use by the end-user.
+Many of these functions are polymorphic in nature, by way of a `HasCodePoint` protocol exposing a `code-point-of` function, which can take as an argument a character, an integer representing a Unicode code point, or a string beginning with a supplementary character (i.e. two 16-bit Java characters).
+This allows us to work with BMP and supplementary characters without having to think about whether they are BMP or supplementary -- they're just characters™.

-Among the new utility functions is `char'` (on analogy with clojure.core's `+'` and other "enhanced" arithmetic operators that support arbitrary precision), an extension of `clojure.core/char` that will return a string containing a supplementary character if provided with a codepoint above U+FFFF, e.g. `(char' 135641)` => 𡇙
+Among the new utility functions is `char'` (on analogy with clojure.core's `+'` and other "enhanced" arithmetic operators that support arbitrary precision), an extension of `clojure.core/char` that will return a string containing a supplementary character if provided with a codepoint above U+FFFF, e.g. `(char' 135641) => "𡇙"`"

 Another convenient function is `char-range`, which returns the range (inclusive) between two characters, e.g. `(char-range \a \z)` => `(\a \b \c ... \x \y \z)`.